localstack/docs/content/en/tutorials/using-terraform-with-testcontainers-and-localstack/index.md

 ### Using multiple TF files

-When organizing your Terraform files into folders, recursion can be a highly effective strategy.
+Organizing multiple Terraform files into subfolders can be a highly effective strategy.
 This approach allows you to manage multiple Terraform projects within a single structure efficiently.
-This feature supports recursive script execution, which can be useful for various scenarios.

 The scripts are executed using a preorder traversal method, where each level of the directory hierarchy is processed in alphabetical order.
 This ensures a consistent and predictable execution sequence.
 For example, consider the following directory structure:

 ```bash
 ready.d/myscript.sh